kimberli/wikinews/README.md

 ## Setup

 Create an email address to send from, then use an email sending service that allows sending over SMTP (since Gmail recently (deprecated this support)[https://support.google.com/accounts/answer/6010255?rfn=1651196585577]).
-The service I use is Sendgrid.
+The service I use is Sendgrid via SMTP.

 Edit the fields in `email_config.json` to have sender account credentials and a recipient list.